gebruabrha125207/Humble-Superhero-API/server-BE/README.md

 what  did the code do:-

 1️⃣ Clears the Superhero Database Before Each Test
 The test won't be affected by previous data, preventing false positives or failures due to leftover data.

-2️⃣ Adds Two Superheroes to the API (POST /superheroes)
+2️⃣ Adds Two Superheroes to the API (POST /superheroes) If you want to test with more than two superheroes, simply add more POST requests:

 3️⃣ Retrieves All Superheroes (GET /superheroes)
    Calls the API to fetch all superheroes.